stefanut09/stefanut09/README.md

 - Cybersecurity
 - DevOps
 - Frontend Development
-- Cloud Computing
-- Data Science
 - Software Architecture

 ---

 ### 🌱 What I’m working on
+- Currently learning and improving my skills in React.
-- Improving my skills in **HTML, CSS & JavaScript** to build my personal portfolio website.
+- Building my personal portfolio website with **HTML, CSS & JavaScript**.
-- Preparing to learn the **MERN stack** (MongoDB, Express, React, Node.js) to develop a fullstack application.
+- Learning **MERN stack** (MongoDB, Express, React, Node.js) to develop a fullstack application.
-- After mastering the MERN stack, I plan to explore Java, TypeScript, and Rust/Nil/Go/GDScript to expand my programming versatility.
+- After mastering the MERN stack, I plan to explore Java or TypeScript to expand my programming versatility.

 ### 🤝 Collaboration
-- I’m open to collaborate on **any kind of project**.
+- I’d love to collaborate on **any kind of project**.

-### ❓ Looking for help
-- I’d love guidance on how to **set up and manage GitHub repositories**, since I’m still learning how it works.

 ---
 <p align="center">